Kevin Stemke: Professional career

 where he played in two games before being cut.
 Stemke was signed by the Dolphins in January 2003, who in turn allocated him to the Scottish Claymores of NFL Europe, but waived him prior to the start of the NFL regular season.
 The Redskins cut Stemke in August 2004.

 Stemke was signed as a free agent by the St. Louis Rams in November 2004 to replace Sean Landeta.
 He was released before the start of the 2005 season in favor of Reggie Hodges.

+After football

 As of 2008, Stemke worked as director of business development for Replay Photos.

 The Kevin Stemke Award is presented annually to the Wisconsin high school senior kicker/punter.

+Personal life

 Stemke is married to Lizzy Fitzgerald Stemke, a former member of the United States women's national volleyball team.